-Artist Marc Correll uses passion for cars and industrial design to launch new company dedicated to creating one-off airborne-based art
+Artist Marc Correll used passion for cars and industrial design to launch a company dedicated to creating one-of-a-kind airborne-based art

-Three years ago a friend approached Marc Correll with a problem; he had a warehouse full of expensive airplane parts that he could no longer sell to commercial airline operators because of their age.
-When Correll set foot in the hanger, he didn't see functionally obsolete wings, engines and rotors, he saw pieces that would come together to create his vision for interesting and exciting industrial art and start what is now known as AV8 Arts.
+Several years ago a friend approached Marc Correll with a problem.
+He had a warehouse full of expensive airplane parts that he could no longer sell to commercial airline operators because of their age.
+When Correll set foot in the hanger, he didn’t see functionally obsolete wings, engines and rotors.
+He saw raw material to create his vision for interesting and exciting industrial art and start AV8 Arts.

-One of Correll’s latest pieces, "Excelsior", which found its home in the customer lounge at performance wheel manufacturer HRE Wheels’ headquarters, has legs made from GE-manufactured shaft assemblies from Boeing 737-3 and 737-4 aircraft.
+One of Correll’s pieces, “Excelsior,” is housed in the customer lounge at the headquarters of performance wheel manufacturer HRE Wheels.
+It has legs made from GE-manufactured shaft assemblies from Boeing 737-3 and 737-4 aircraft.
 The counter base is a component of a Pratt & Whitney engine used for the Boeing 747-100.
-For the bar top, Marc called on Mel Gragirena at L.A.
-Fabricators to build a custom one out of Black Walnut for its rich, dark color, topped off by a unique display case to house one of HRE’s forged wheels.
+For the bar top, Correll called on Mel Gragirena at L.A.
+Fabricators to build a custom one out of black walnut.
+The rich, dark wood is topped off by a unique display case featuring one of HRE’s forged wheels.

-"I was looking for something that could be 1) functional to our office, 2) was substantial and detailed enough to be visually impactful and 3) had features that would allow certain design components to be attached," said HRE Creative Director Patrick Moran.
-“The engine part that I ultimately chose was a large cylinder with a nice patina finish, [it] had beautiful blade details as well as a ring around the outside perfect for supporting some sort of table top.
+“I wanted something that: 1) could be functional for our office, 2) was substantial and detailed enough to be visually impactful and 3) had features that would allow certain design components to be attached,” said HRE Creative Director Patrick Moran.
+“The engine part that I ultimately chose was a large cylinder with a nice patina finish.
+[It] had beautiful blade details as well as a ring around the outside perfect for supporting some sort of table top.
 It’s one of those things in our office that people don’t expect to see and therefore are drawn to it.
-People walk by and stop in their tracks asking what it is.
-The glass table top allows them to look at the wheel inside, but also [at] all the detail from the original part, so you find yourself gazing deeper and deeper inside."
+People walk by and stop in their tracks, asking what it is.
+The glass table top allows them to look at the wheel inside, but also [at] all the detail from the original part, so you find yourself gazing deeper and deeper inside.”